polterguy/magic/README.md

 </a>
 </p>

-It was build by leveraging the ideas written about in the following MSDN article to the extreme.
+Magic was built by leveraging the ideas written about in the following MSDN article to the extreme.
 However, the library has been completely changed since the article was written, and improved to become unrecognizable due to chasing these same ideas further and further down the rabbit hole.